 In the event of fill or similar material having to be acquired from outside the bounds of the government water works for improvement of those works, then the contents of Regulation Gazette no. 792 of 25 July 2004 which addresses the exemption of organs of State from certain provisions of the MPRDA are noted, which state that the Minister of Minerals and Energy, acting in terms of Section 106 (1) of that act "hereby exempt the Department of Water Affairs and Forestry, from the provisions of Section 16, 20, 22 and 27 of the said act in respect of any activity to remove any mineral for the construction and maintenance of dams, harbours, road and railway lines and for purposes incidental thereto."
-However, in such cases the department although exempted from such provisions must submit an Environmental Management Programme (EMProgramme) for approval in terms of Section 39 (4) of the Act, and in so doing should make it clear that the EMProgramme, is submitted for approval and that DWAF is not an applicant.
+However, in such cases the department although exempted from such provisions must submit an Environmental Management Programme (EMProgramme) for approval in terms of Section 39 (4) of the Act, and the EMProgramme is submitted for approval and that DWAF is not an applicant.

-To further assist the programme the contents of a Memorandum of Understanding between the Department of Water Affairs and Forestry and the Department of Minerals and Energy concerning the financial provision associated with rehabilitation of quarries and borrow areas used for the construction or maintenance of dams or any other water resource infrastructure, is appended.
+A Memorandum of Understanding has also been compiled between the Department of Water Affairs and Forestry and the Department of Minerals and Energy concerning the financial provision associated with rehabilitation of quarries and borrow areas used for the construction or maintenance of dams or any other water resource infrastructure.
 Where approval is sought for an environmental management programme for quarries or borrow area outside the footprint of a government water works, a copy of this Memorandum of Understanding should be included in the submission with confirmation that the cost of rehabilitating such quarry or borrow area is included in the approved budget for the construction works associated with the dam safety rehabilitation programme activities of the dam in question.